hroglardev/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-Exercises to practise DS and Alogorithms
+Exercises to practise DS and Algorithms